zealtv/zeal-co-hugo/README.md

 This website is built with Hugo.
 Hugo is less of a mess than Gatsby but Go is wierd.

 I have secret plans this for website - plans that are unknown even to myself.
-I will elaborate  in future commits.